Problems When Buying a Used Car in Spain

 THE SOLUTION

-You can insist on doing the car transfer yourself if you buy a car from a dealer.
+You can insist on doing the car transfer yourself if you buy a car from a dealer (although this isn’t always possible).
 Make sure that they give you valid ID for the person whose name is on the Permiso de Circulacion (log book).
-You can go to the Jefatura de Trafico and do it yourself (car ownership transfer guide here), or use our car registration service for €60.
+You can go to the Jefatura de Trafico and do it yourself (car ownership transfer guide here).
 If you let the car dealer do it, tell them you want the permiso in your name before you take the car.

 I recommend that you get a car report done before buying a second-hand car.
 You can get this done on the DGT website or we can do it for €15.
 This report will show you the legal owner of the car and whether it has any fines or embargoes etc. It will also show you the ITV history so you can check if there are/were any serious problems with it.